-GCOS target requirements for LST were set as follows (GCOS-200):
+GCOS target requirements for LST were set as follows (GCOS-245):

-The Dragon 5 cooperation ‘All-weather Land Surface Temperature at high spatial resolution: validation and applications’ aims to inter-compare and validate two new LST products (Zhang et al., 2019; Martins et al., 2019), which provide (nearly) gap-free all-weather LST at high spatial resolution.
-The two all-weather LST products and LST extracted from ERA5-Land data will be inter-compared and validated over selected regions in China, Europe, and Southern Africa.
-Within the framework of the cooperation an additional LST validation station will be set up and all-weather LST data will be used to simulate and study freeze / thaw cycles.
+The Dragon 5 ESA/China cooperation.
+This effort is designed to provide all-weather LST at high spatial resolution: validation and applications aim to intercompare and validate two new LST products (Zhang et al., 2019; Martins et al., 2019), that provide (nearly) gap-free all-weather LST at high spatial resolution.
+The two all-weather LST products, along with LST extracted from ERA5-Land data, will be intercompared and validated over selected regions in China, Europe, and Southern Africa.
+Within the framework of the cooperation, an additional LST validation station will be set up and all-weather LST data will be used to simulate and study freeze / thaw cycles.

-Making Earth System Data Records (ESDR) for Use in Research Environments (MEaSUREs) is a NASA initiative to build long-term, consistent data records across the globe.
-The LST&E project aims to provide long-term and continous records of LST from low earth orbit sensors (MODIS) and from geostationary orbit (GOES) since 2000, including a Combined ASTER and MODIS for Land (CAMEL) emissivity dataset providing global hyperspectral emissivities in the MIR-TIR wavelength ranges.
+Making Earth System Data Records (ESDRs) for Use in Research Environments (MEaSUREs) is a NASA initiative to build long-term, consistent data records across the globe.
+The LST&E Measures project aims to provide long-term and continuous records of LST from low earth orbit sensors (MODIS) and from geostationary orbit (GOES) since 2000, including a Combined ASTER and MODIS for Land (CAMEL) emissivity dataset providing global hyperspectral emissivities in the MIR-TIR wavelength ranges.

 ESAs Climate Change Initiative (CCI) aims at contributing long-term and quality controlled observations to the needed data bases of these ECVs.
 The LST CCI project intends to provide an accurate view of LSTs over different land covers globally.
 Furthermore, the project will develop a long-term LST data record including various satellite LST data sets: the quality of these data sets will be ensured via validation with in-situ LST data.